ksk98/RacoonClient/README.md

 # RaccoonTheThird
-Raccoon The Third is a scalable Discord bot platform that I'm developing for personal use.
+Raccoon The Third is a scalable Discord bot application that I have developed for personal use.
+This is a public, base version of the application which I use as a base for the bot that works on my Discord server.
 This project consists of 3 repositories:
 - [Server](https://github.com/ksk98/RaccoonTheThird "Raccoon server") used to host the dockerized bot
 - [Client](https://github.com/ksk98/RacoonClient "Raccoon client") that provides functionalities such as browsing server logs, discord messages and speaking as bot
 - [Shared library](https://github.com/ksk98/RacoonShared "Raccoon shared") that is used both by the server and client